Woodstock, IL

 Is Woodstock, IL safe to live in?

-Which neighborhoods in Woodstock have the lowest crime rates?
+Which areas of Woodstock have the lowest crime rates?

 How does Woodstock's crime rate compare to other Illinois cities?